WDD 131: Dynamic Web Fundamentals

 });

 The addEventListener method takes two arguments: the event name and a function to execute when the event is triggered.
-The function is called an event handler.
+This function is called an event handler.
 We will learn more about writing functions later in the course.
-For now, just know that the function is a block of code that will be executed when the event is triggered.
-The function is also called a callback function because it is called back when the event is triggered.
+For now, just know that the function is a block of code that will execute when the event is triggered.
+The function is also called a callback function because it is "called back" when the event is triggered.

 • Keyup Event: Triggered when a key is released.
 Useful for handling keyboard input.